zstumgoren/betterpython/README.md

 In a similar fashion, you might want to create a single module that can import and run the code from all of your other modules.

-For, example, we created one called `run_pipeline.py` and it contains, among other things, the import for the `download` function.
+We created an orchestrator script called `run_pipeline.py` and it contains, among other things, the import for the `download` function.
 Guess what else it contains?
 Yep, a `main` function!

 But no more hints.
 Try creating your own `run_pipeline.py`.
 We'll wait...

 OK, so you're done.
 Does your new orchestrator module improve the code?
 In particular, does it make it easier to understand the separate steps in the overall pipeline and how they fit together?
+Does it serve as entry point into your code and document how the disparate pieces fit together?

 Have you noticed a newfound freedom to run the entire pipeline at once or each step individually?